 Understanding Proposition A - Paid Sick Time Benefits

-As of May 1, 2025, businesses in Missouri are required to begin tracking and reporting paid sick leave accruals for all employees, in accordance with Missouri Proposition A.
+As of May 1, 2025, businesses in Missouri were required to begin tracking and reporting paid sick leave accruals for all employees, in accordance with Missouri Proposition A.

 Resources